imustafin/imustafin.github.io/en/_posts/2020-12-03-rails-react-i18next-asset-pipeline-caching.md

 accessed by their new names which include hashes like `/assets/en/translations-680...0f9.json`.

 These new file names are available in Ruby using the `asset_path` helper but they are not available directly in JavaScript.
-However, we can use Erb templates to substitute values computed by Ruby into JavaScript code.
+Instead, we can use Erb templates to substitute values computed by Ruby into JavaScript code.

 Add Erb support to `webpacker` by following the [official instructions][webpacker-erb].